10 Best Herbal Tinctures For Eye Strain

 hypericum perforatum tincture

-Hypericum perforatum, commonly known as St. John's Wort, is a herbal plant that has been traditionally used for its potential calming and restorative properties.
+Hypericum perforatum, commonly known as St. John's wort, is a herbal plant that has been traditionally used for its calming and mood-enhancing properties.

 3. Equisetum arvense